forta-network/docs/docs/sdk.md

 ## getAlerts

 The `getAlerts` method can be used to fetch alerts based on input `AlertQueryOptions`.
+When developing locally, **you will need to set the [`fortaApiKey`](api-keys.md) property** in your forta.config.json (and also have a paid plan) for this method to work.
 The `getAlerts` method accepts the following input filter properties:

 - `botIds` **required**; list of bot ids to fetch alerts for
 - `addresses` -  indicate a list of addresses, alerts returned will have those addresses involved.